News Release: West Nile Virus Positive Mosquito Pools Found

 FOR IMMEDIATE RELEASE:

 Routine monitoring for West Nile Virus (WNV) has identified two positive mosquito pools in our community.
-This is the first sign of WNV in Windsor and Essex County (WEC) this year.
+This is the first confirmed sign of WNV in Windsor and Essex County (WEC) this year.

 “Windsor and Essex County residents should continue to protect themselves against mosquitoes.
 This is a good reminder for everyone to remove any standing water and to take personal protective measures to avoid mosquito bites,” said Dr. Ahmed, Medical Officer of Health, Windsor-Essex County Health Unit.
 Here are some simple tips to help protect individuals from mosquito bites: